SillyMythic/eve/privacy-policy.md

 </ol>

 <p style="font-size: 14px; color: #57606a;">
-  If you have any questions regarding our privacy practices, please contact me directly @ mythicihas.business@pm.me response is not guaranteed.
+  If you have any questions regarding our privacy practices, please contact me directly at <a href="mailto:mythicihas.business@pm.me" style="color: #1a73e8;">mythicihas.business@pm.me</a>.
+A response is not guaranteed.
 </p>

 <p style="font-size: 14px; color: #57606a;">